ZenWave360/zenwave-sdk/plugins/asyncapi-spring-cloud-streams3/README.md

 - CONSUMER: A service that reads a given message.

-Use the table to understand which section of AsyncAPI (publish or subscribe) to use for each topic, and which role (provider or client) to use on the plugin configuration.
+Use the table to understand which section of AsyncAPI (publish or subscribe) to use for each topic, and which role (provider or client) to use on the plugin plugin.

 |                              | Events                | Commands                |
 |------------------------------|-----------------------|-------------------------|